Jbenav200/pytools/README.md

 ### Resource

-A great resource I use to learn advance my python skills is [geeksforgeeks](https://geeksforgeeks.com/).
+A great resource I use to advance my python skills is [geeksforgeeks](https://geeksforgeeks.com/).
 They have awesome articles for:

 - [Algorithms](https://www.geeksforgeeks.org/fundamentals-of-algorithms/)